Dallas, Texas Lawyers Establishing Financial Powers Of Attorney

 Dallas estate planning attorneys assisting those who need another to manage their finances

 Our Dallas estate planning attorneys have assisted many Texas residents with establishing financial powers of attorney so that they may manage their finances in time of crisis.
 Our lawyers will work to help determine your financial situation, your needs, and will craft a solution in which you can ensure that your obligations are met while not giving unnecessary power to another.
-We take a team-based approach to solving such problems so that all possibilities are considered and your best interests are looked after.
-Price L. Johnson is a CPA as well as an attorney; he has extensive experience in considering financial options and needs of his clients.
+We consider your unique needs and objectives to help ensure that documents are customized for you and that your best interests are looked after.
+Price L. Johnson is a CPA as well as an attorney.
+He has extensive experience in considering financial options and the needs of his clients.
 We are ready to assist you with establishing permission for another to manage your finances.
 Contact us online or by telephone today.

 Our firm also service Plano, Frisco, McKinney, Denton, Fort Worth, Garland, Irving, Austin, Houston, San Antonio, Nacogdoches, Lufkin, and Center.

 Aggressive Texas lawyers correcting abuses of a financial power of attorney

 Unfortunately, such arrangements can create opportunities for unscrupulous agents to take advantage of their authority to the detriment of the principal.
 Fraud and abuse by an agent should be reported to the proper authorities promptly and may give rise to legal action.
 If you are a Texas resident facing such a situation then it is crucial that you contact an attorney immediately as the process can be quite complicated and deadlines can pass.
 We aggressively represent our clients in such matters.
 Contact us today to schedule a consultation with a lawyer.